-If a student needs to leave the school premises during the day they must sign out at the main reception, after getting permission from the study supervisor or Head of Sixth Form.
-Students may wish to leave the premises at break or lunchtime to visit local shops, but will only be allowed to do so after receipt of a permission slip signed by a parent/carer.
+If a student needs to leave the school premises during the day they must first seek permission from Mr Eassom before leaving via our 6th form door and signing out in the in/out book.
+Students may wish to leave the premises at break or lunchtime to visit local shops but will only be allowed to do so after receipt of a permission slip signed by a parent/carer.